Globalstar: Corporate structure and financing

-Predecessor Company - Globalstar LP.
+Predecessor company – Globalstar LP.
 In February 1995, Globalstar Telecommunications Ltd. raised $200 million from its initial public offering in the NASDAQ market.
 The IPO price of $20 per share was equivalent to $5 per share after two stock splits.
 The stock price peaked at (post-split) $50 per share in January 2000, but institutional investors began predicting bankruptcy as early as June 2000.
 The stock price eventually fell below $1 per share, and the stock was delisted by NASDAQ in June 2001.

 After the IPO, the publicly traded Globalstar Telecommunications (NASDAQ symbol GSTRF) owned part of system operator Globalstar LP.
 From that point on, the primary financing for Globalstar LP was vendor financing from its suppliers (including Loral and Qualcomm), supplemented by junk bonds.

 After a total debt and equity investment of $4.3 billion, on February 15, 2002, Globalstar Telecommunications filed for Chapter 11 bankruptcy protection, listing assets of $570 million and liabilities of $3.3 billion.
 The assets were later bought for $43 million by Thermo Capital Partners LLC.

 Globalstar LLC and Globalstar, Inc. When the new Globalstar emerged from bankruptcy in April 2004, it was owned by Thermo Capital Partners (81.25%) and the original creditors of Globalstar L.P.
 (18.75%).
 Globalstar LLC was incorporated in April 2006 to become Globalstar, Inc.

 Globalstar, Inc. completed an IPO in November 2006.
-The stock currently trades on the NASDAQ Global Select Market under the symbol GSAT.
+The stock currently trades on the Nasdaq under the symbol GSAT.